 The use of children in hostilities is not a new phenomenon.
 Nearly 20 years ago, the report of the expert of the Secretary-General on the impact of armed conflict on children, known as the Machel Report brought to international attention the extent and consequences of recruitment and use of children by armed forces and armed groups.
 Even today, the recruitment of children largely takes place in situations of conflict, though terrorist and violent extremist groups are by no means the only ones perpetrating such grave violations against children.

 The involvement of terrorist and violent extremist groups entails numerous new challenges for States.
 First, prevention has become particularly complex, as evidenced by the innovative methods of propaganda and recruitment employed specifically by such groups.

 This is a primary concern to efforts to effectively tackle a security threat while, at the same time, limiting the victimization of such children.
 Secondly, because of their association with terrorism-related activities, which are classified in international and national law as serious offences, an increasing number of children come into contact with national authorities, in particular with justice authorities.
 In this context, the questions range from the applicable international legal framework to the legal status of the children and the competent authorities and procedures to deal with them.
 Such children are commonly regarded as a security risk and subsequently exposed to further violations of their rights.

 Download full report: http://bit.ly/2FjmVj5

-Our efforts to support Somalia’s health system will continue.
+Our support for Somalia’s health system will continue.
 Partnership agreements with local authorities and non-governmental organizations are the primary way health services are supported in Somalia.

-We support public institutions, donor communities and the private sector in tackling and addressing transition and governance dilemmas, turning challenges into opportunities and engaging local communities to develop home grown solutions to threats and challenges.
+We offer a wide range of services to clients in helping tackle, and address transition and development dilemmas, turning challenges into opportunities and engaging local communities to develop homegrown solutions to threats and challenges.